If there’s a run on the bank, is your money still safe?

 It’s the biggest bank failure since the 2008 financial crisis, putting nearly $175 billion in customer deposits under the control of the Federal Deposit Insurance Corp.

-While this kind of thing doesn’t happen very often, the demise of Silicon Valley Bank serves as an lesson for all bank customers about what can happen if an institution goes under.
+While this kind of thing doesn’t happen very often, the demise of Silicon Valley Bank serves as a lesson for all bank customers about what can happen if an institution goes under.

 The good news is that, in most cases, the FDIC will cover all deposits up to $250,000.
 Beyond that amount, however, you’ll have to get in line to receive a portion of whatever funds are still available for disbursement.
 That could be the full amount you’re owed; it could be bupkis.
 Typically, this depends on whether the FDIC can sell the collapsed bank or can raise cash by selling off individual assets.